What is the Lydiard Method?

 The biggest reason is the social camaraderie throughout the training journey.
-Other important reasons include the Lydiard certified coach that is on-site, being held accountable, access to medical expert support, and fun activities along the way.
+Other important reasons include the Lydiard certified coach on-site, being held accountable throughout the training season, and fun activities along the way.

 With all the personal schedules, how do the group runs work?

-The group runs will be on Saturdays for long runs and Tuesdays for workouts (hills, tempo, intervals).
+The group runs will be on Saturdays for long runs and Tuesdays or Wednesdays for workouts (hills, tempo, intervals) depending on your location.
 All schedules will have these components aligned to these days.
 You will run with people running a similar pace as a team.